bradenmacdonald/vertex-framework/README.md

 ## slugIds

-Vertex Framework requires that every VNode has a `uuid` primary key.
+Vertex Framework requires that every VNode has a `id` primary key.
 Optionally, some VNode types can have a "secondary key" by defining a property called `slugId` and setting its type to `slugIdProperty`.
 A short ID is a string between 1 and 32 characters long used as a changeable identifier for that VNode.
 For example, a person named Alex might have the slugId `p-alex`.

 Unlike the primary key, the `slugId` of a given VNode can be changed when needed.
 However, Vertex Framework ensures that even though slugIds can be changed, "old" slugIds will continue to work and to "point to" the same VNode.
 This allows you to use slugIds in URLs, confident that even if the slugId is changed at some point, the URL will continue to work forever.